 Peckham Rye Station, Station Way, Peckham SE15 - Southwark

 The station is an H-shaped building, built in 1864-65 by Charles Henry Driver for the London, Brighton and South East Coast Railway.
 The northern wing has been refurbished and brought back into use.
 The southern wing is largely vacant and in a poor state of repair.
 Works to restore the staircase are complete, funded by the Railway Heritage Trust, the Local Authority and Network Rail following local campaigns.
-Further works have been carried out to the roof and consent has been given for a suitable scheme which will provide full level access; funding is being sought for this.
+Further works have been carried out to the roof and consent given in 2022 for a scheme which will provide full level access.
+However, there is currently no identified funding for this.

 Site Details